-- Orchestration of data and models for efficient machine learning pipelines. - The platforms required for a scalable analytics capability. - Open Data interface with managed access.
+- Automation of key tasks such as ingest, deployment and testing to ensure high cadence iterative development allowing models to improve. - Orchestration of data and models for efficient machine learning pipelines. - The platforms required for a scalable analytics capability. - Open Data interface with managed access.

+Data

-Data projects
+projects

-- Open Data products and services with clear benefits for stakeholders, APIs and access rights. - Prioritisation criteria clearly defined.
+- Analytics use cases of identified value for Northern Powergrid. - Open Data products and services with clear benefits for stakeholders, APIs and access rights. - Prioritisation criteria clearly defined.